fluent-cms/fluent-cms/doc/peformance-tests/performance-test-fluent-cms-vs-entity-framework.md

 ### 6. **Analysis and Reporting**

 - **Compare Metrics**:
-    - Response Times: EF example is slower than Fluent CMS
+    - Response Times: EF example is 10% than Fluent CMS
     - Throughput:  EF example can handle less requests
 - **Identify Bottlenecks**:
     - Fluent CMS is using SqlData for performance critical query, behind the scene, it use  Dapper ORM.